 A strategic plan is a tool used by businesses in their planning processes.
 Strategic plan helps in ensuring that a company has a corporate direction by defining the strategies that can affect the decision-making of the management, which can also affect the operations of the business.
-Strategic plans may be applied in the entirety of the organization or it can also be used by specific departments for the daily operations.
+Strategic plan samples may be applied in the entirety of the organization or it can also be used by specific departments for the daily operations.

 We have collected a number of strategic plan templates and samples that you may use as references in creating your company’s or department’s own strategic plan document.
 Choose the appropriate strategic plan format to follow in the selection that we have enlisted depending on the needs of the organization where you are currently in.